Universiteit Leiden

 Arts, Literature and Media (research) (MA)

-This interdisciplinary research master offers the best of three worlds (arts, literature and media) through a program of well-designed courses, with ample space for specialization.
-It combines theoretically grounded methods and approaches with period-specific training that focuses either on the medieval and early modern or the modern and contemporary period.
+This interdisciplinary research master offers the best of three worlds: arts, literature and media.
+Some courses provide period-specific training that focuses either on the medieval and early modern or the modern and contemporary periods, while others offer transhistorical and transmedial perspectives, combined with methodological and theoretical training in the three fields.

 About the Arts, Literature and Media Research MA

-The study of cultural artefacts from the past keeps shifting our understanding of the present, just as studying contemporary arts and literature often compels us to critically revisit the past and its multiple afterlives.
-The knowledge produced by works of art and literature - past and present - is always multiply mediated: through the contexts in which these works are called to function, through language and the media they are made of (print, paint, other materials), as well as through other media (photography, cinema, social media etc.) that they engage with or incorporate.
-This interdisciplinary RMA deems such transhistorical and transmedial conversations essential for humanities research and its social impact, even when one’s research focuses on a specific period, genre or medium.
-It thus brings together the best of three worlds (arts, literature, and media) through a programme of well-designed courses, combining theoretical and historical training with free space for specialization.
+The study of artefacts from the past shifts our understanding of the present, just as contemporary arts and literature often invite us to critically revisit the past and its afterlives.
+The knowledge produced by art and literature - past and present - is always multiply mediated: through the contexts in which artistic or literary works function, through language, the material they are made of (print, paint, etc.), and through other media (photography, cinema, social media etc.) that they engage with or incorporate.

 Why study Arts, Literature and Media in Leiden?

-This program provides a unique combination of theoretical and period-specific training, tailored to your own ambitions and interests.
-In two core seminars, you learn to position yourself, to develop your research in a multidisciplinary field and to make your work speak to others so that it has a broader appeal and hence a good chance of getting funded, published or being impactful in society.
-Besides these common seminars, you may choose between two lines designed to delve into specific – historical – periods that work with different understandings of media:
+This programme combines theoretical and period-specific training, tailored to your own ambitions and interests.
+Its interdisciplinary, transhistorical and transmedial character makes it a unique study programme in the Netherlands: the programme allows you to specialize while training you in how to make your work ‘speak’ to peers from different (inter)disciplines, so that it has a broader appeal and hence a good chance of getting funded, published or being impactful in society.
+In two core seminars, you learn to position yourself as a scholar and to develop your research in a multidisciplinary field.
+Besides these common seminars, you may choose courses from two informal lines of specialization designed to delve into specific – historical – periods that work with different understandings of media.
+You are not required to follow the courses of one of the two lines; you are free to mix and combine them:

 Deepen your interests

-The free specialisation space offers you the possibility to deepen your disciplinary interests in medieval, early modern, or contemporary studies.
-Whether you have an art history, media studies, or Dutch, English, Italian, French, German, or Spanish literary studies background, the programme provides 60 ECTs in courses and research that contributes to your specialization.
+The free specialisation space offers you the possibility to tailor the programme to your disciplinary interests in medieval, early modern, modern or contemporary studies.
+Whether you have an art history, media studies, or comparative, Dutch, English, Italian, French, German, Spanish or other literary studies background, the programme provides 70 ECTs in courses and research that contributes to your specialisation.
 All you need is love for doing research.

 Learn more about the study programme